Overview

 Setup

-Step 1: Create an API Token
+Step 1: Create a Service Account Token

-- Click Create API token
+- Generate a service account API token

 - Copy the generated token immediately — you won’t be able to see it again